pyodide/pyodide-lock/README.md

 Tooling to manage the `pyodide-lock.json` file.

-Note: the API if this package is still being iterated on and may change completely before the 0.1 release.
+Note: the API of this package is still being iterated on and may change completely before the 0.1 release.

 The `pyodide-lock` file is used to lock the versions of the packages that are